-[87:26] As if we're going to solve all the world's problems and we're going to settle this dispute with our dissertation that no one's going to read in the comment section and change the world one keystroke at a time.
+[17:05] As if we're going to solve all the world's problems and we're going to settle this dispute with our dissertation that no one's going to read in the comment section and change the world one keystroke at a time.

 No. Or maybe it's just simply a text message that you just get them with.
 Friends, Paul is calling Timothy to discern the level of his engagement in the trenches of conversation.

 And this is important to know in the passage.
 Sometimes upon reading you don't really see that.
 Paul isn't telling Timothy to flee from this conversation.
-So what's he telling them to flee from?
+So what's he telling him to flee from?

 Controversies.
 Just mythological analysis of truth that people try to bring into conversation and use it as their defense.

-He's saying, don't.
-It's nonsense.
+He's saying don't it's nonsense.
 You're to proclaim Jesus Christ and Jesus Christ crucified.
 Let them chew on that for a little bit.
-Not every angle of an argument our opponent brings is worthy of our time.